| Blog: Arnhem Highway from Darwin to Kakadu

 seemd to stretch along the highway quiet a

-Futher out the properties are larger and
+bit.
+I forgot to mention Futher out the properties are larger and

 mostly farmed as Mango Plantations.
 Can you